Real-life cities are vast, diverse mishmashes of different cultures and social groups.

 This is still the case for many European cities, especially ones where tourism has driven real estate prices in the city center sky high.
 Paris is very well-known for having a very high class center while the suburbs have high crime rates and riots every few years.

 Brussels is an interesting case, where there is segregation between the local Belgians and the so-called Eurocrats, (EU government officials also being expatriates from other EU member states).
-Most of the Eurocrats reside in the so-called European Quarter, which is Some people even call it as an "administrative ghetto" or "white-collar ghetto" of the EU.
+Most of the Eurocrats reside in the so-called European Quarter, which some people even call an "administrative ghetto" or "white-collar ghetto" of the EU.
 (See here for more details.)

 Phoenix, Arizona and its surrounding metropolitan area has the richer denizens living in the north and eastern parts of town, while the less-well-off tend to live in the south and western parts of the valley.
 There are of course some exceptions, but everyone generally agrees that south Phoenix is the poorest area.